Informo/specs/content/information-distribution/source.md

 valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity.
-This means that articles published by the source's (or the sub-source's) previous user **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the cryptographic check on the source's registration, which is still done using the registration event published by the previous user).
+This means that articles published by the source's (or the sub-source's) previous user before the event defined in the `event_id` key **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the cryptographic check on the source's registration, which is still done using the registration event published by the previous user).

 Client implementations **can** warn users reading articles published by a source's or a sub-source's previous user that this user isn't active anymore,